ergoplatform/ergo-dex/docs/blog-post.md

 $ ./ergo-tool.sh mnemonic
 bird harbor wheat innocent business disease busy quick yellow trust time oil enter situate moon
 ```
-Write it down on paper and keep in safe and secret place.
-Next let's use this mnemonic to create
+Write it down on paper and keep in a safe and secret place.
-a storage of secret keys.
 As an additional security measure you can create an arbitrary mnemonic password.
 In some sense it can serve like an additional non-vocabulary word in the mnemonic.
 Mnemonic password is optional and is used for additional security.